willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ----

 One of the surprising concepts from linear circuit theory is the idea that two circuits can be *equivalent*.
 Two circuits are equivalent if they display the same $i$-$v$ behavior *at a selected port*.
-Thévenin's theorem says: If you have a complicated a linear circuit, you can replace it with an equivalent Thévenin circuit made from one voltage source and one resistance.
+Thévenin's theorem says: If you have a complicated linear circuit, you can replace it with an equivalent Thévenin circuit made from one voltage source and one resistance.

 In an earlier article, [simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplifying-resistor-networks.md %}), we learned how to simplify any resistor network down to a single resistor.
 Thévenin's theorem is the next step.
 It teaches us how to simplify networks of resistors *and* sources.